DaVin03/Marketing-Campaign-Performance-Analysis-ROMI-Acquisition-Metrics/README.md

 ### 5. Segment Evaluation (Geo & Channel)

 I grouped campaigns by macro-category and geographic target (Tier 1 vs. Tier 2), comparing Customer Acquisition Cost (CAC) against ROMI to pinpoint the most scalable and efficient channels.

+##CONCLUSION

+The weekday vs. weekend analysis highlights a clear efficiency difference.
+Weekends show a higher ROMI, above 0.4, compared to the 0.3–0.4 range during weekdays.
+Simultaneously, the Customer Acquisition Cost (CAC) drops to ₹3,000–₹4,000 on weekends, compared to a baseline of ₹4,000 on weekdays, all while the Average Order Value (AOV) remains stable between ₹5,000 and ₹6,000.
+This confirms weekends as the most cost-effective acquisition window.

+Aggregating campaigns by marketing channel reveals stark contrasts in profitability.
+The Influencer channel dominates performance with a ROMI exceeding 1.5, whereas Search barely maintains a positive return and Social actively burns budget with a negative ROMI.
+This disparity dictates a strategic reallocation of budget toward influencer campaigns to maximize overall returns.

+Geographic segmentation exposes a critical inefficiency in targeting.
+Tier 1 cities generate a solid positive ROMI of approximately 0.35, while Tier 2 cities yield a heavily negative ROMI below -0.2.
+Consequently, scaling efforts should exclusively target Tier 1 locations, cutting expenditure in Tier 2 areas to prevent further budget drain.